takeshape/patterns/city-guide/README.md

 - [OpenWeather](https://openweathermap.org/current)
 - [Yelp](https://www.yelp.com/developers/documentation/v3/get_started)

+## Setup

+1. [Deploy this pattern][deployUrl] to a new TakeShape project
+2. Add your own authentication data to the service objects provided by the pattern:
+   1. Yelp requires a bearer token
+   2. OpenWeatherMap requires an API key identified by the query params `appid`.
+3. Run the query below in the API Explorer, using one of the provided IPs or another IP.

 ## Story

 Using IP-API we first attempt to geolocate the user based on IP.
 If we were building